YulongNiu/PhyloProfileWeb/Docs/guide.md

 An internal [gene annotation file](http://bioinfor.scu.edu.cn/phyloprofile/Exampledata/geneAnno.csv) is used for Circos plot. **Any genes not in this list will be neglected**.
 The time of plotting the Circos figure increases dramatically along with increment of predicted linkages.
 As the web-server connection will be closed in 15 minutes, the input candidate gene number for Circos plot  we recommend is no more than `7`.

+The D3 interactive network is constructed based on the 3rd column data.
+It is designed as an alternative way to show the linkages network.

 * 4th column

 4th column allows pre-defined gene names (optional).
 As the GeneID (*e.g.*, `hsa:513`) is hard to get its meaning, the 4th column could provide a way to transfer the GeneID to other formats ([Example](http://bioinfor.scu.edu.cn/phyloprofile/Exampledata/phylopred_fatp1Link/atpSubOne.txt)).
 The pre-defined gene names will be used inboth phylogenetic profile and correlation figures.
 This column is optional; if you want to keep the GeneID in figures, please leave it as blank (no column names and no values).